Zopa Review – Borrowing with Zopa

 We are used to banks checking our financial details and running credit checks on us to make sure that we can be trusted to pay back a loan, so how does Zopa work?
 Well, the idea is very similar.
 To start the ball rolling you need to meet their eligibility criteria.
 This means being over 20 years of age and having lived in the UK for a minimum of the last 3 years.
 You also need to have a minimum salary of £12,000 and a good credit history.
 The criteria is very clear, so it should be easy to work out quickly whether or not you will be able to get the money you need in this way.

 Of course, we all have different borrowing needs.
-For instance, you might need quite a large loan to buy a new car, consolidate other existing debts or grow a business for example (Sole Traders Only when using Zopa).
-Or, you might just need to borrow a smaller amount to do some basic home improvements.
-The amount you can borrow from Zopa starts at £1,000 and goes up to a maximum of £25,000, so it should cover the majority of possibilities really.
+For instance, you might need quite a large loan to buy a new car, consolidate other existing debts or grow a business, for example.
+(Sole traders only with Zopa, if you are a company looking to borrow then try LendingCrowd) Or, you might just need to borrow a smaller amount to do some basic home improvements.
+The amount you can borrow from Zopa starts at £1,000 and goes up to a maximum of £25,000, so it should cover the majority of possibilities.
 The repayment terms offer a high degree of flexibility, ranging from 2 years to 3, 4 or 5 years.
 Of course, if you are planning on taking out a loan then it is important to work out exactly how much you need to borrow and over how long you want to pay it back.
 Borrow too little and you risk having to go back and ask for more money.
 On the other hand, if you borrow too much then you’ll be paying interest on money you didn’t need and might end up paying more in interest.
 It’s important to know this before entering any loan contract.

 Equally, it is also vital to choose the most appropriate loan term.
 If you try and pay it off more quickly than you can afford to then you could run into problems by over stretching your finances.
 The opposite situation is one where you take longer than you really needed to pay off a loan.
 In this case, you will pay back more interest than you really need to, as well as have the debt outstanding for longer than you would like.